Keycloak with NetBird Self-Hosted

 Users not appearing in NetBird

-- For connector: Users appear after their first successful login
+- Users appear after their first successful login